5 Best Books About South America History You Should Add to Your Reading List| 21 August, 2019

 The author describes his trip to this magnificent country and tells its story.
 In some places, he stops to tell you the history of dictators and tyrants that led the country to where it is now.

 There are also love stories that influenced the destiny of the country.
 Special attention is paid to President Solano López — the person responsible for Paraguay’s economic retention and social degrade.

 At the Tomb of the Inflatable Pig is a must-read for those who love historical books with political references and personal stories — stories of the people who made both history and mistakes.
 You can buy the book on Amazon.

 Unlike previous authors, Galeano focuses on the economic and political history of Latin America.
 This is a crash course to the region development history and how the countries, step-by-step, got the conditions they are now in.

 The author provides a brief historical background of all the countries available on the continent.
 If you want to discover Latin America’s history in a nutshell, avoid ordering an essay or buy powerpoint presentation — this book is a perfect guide to life there.

 The book is interesting for those who are familiar with politics and history.
 Galeano explains how the countries that are rich in natural resources like minerals and metals still suffer from poverty.
 The colonial and invasive influences of Great Britain, Spain, and the United States are taken into account.
 Finally, the author gives you a short historical background on how the countries stay underdeveloped due to poor politics and vulnerability to external invaders.
+How does one get ideas and plan for the perfect marriage proposal while on vacation in NYC? https://proposal007.com/proposal-photography/ choosing a gorgeous destination to propose is an almost certain step towards success, so you are already on the right track!
 The book can be bought on Amazon.